FlorianS4/Project_3/README.md

 - I want to take the quiz whenever, wherever.

 #### Returning User
-- I want to be able to try different categories or other words from the same category.
+- I want to be able to try different categories..
 - I want different words in the same category.

 #### Frequent User